Sudden Increased Stopping Distance in Freezing Weather

 What Should You Do?

 In extremely low temperatures, condensation in the brake booster vacuum port may freeze, causing an increase in stopping distance, which can lead to a crash.
-Dealers will modify the brake vacuum line free of charge.
+Dealers will install a new intake air connector to relocate the brake vacuum port.
 The recall began on October 23, 2009.
 The GM recall number is 09199.

 Mfr's Report Date: